andreas-wilm/my-dot-vimrc/notes.md

 - :%s/text/replacement text/gc search through the entire document and confirm before replacing text.
 - as above but without %: only current line

+- ctrl-l: vim-sensible binds noh to c-l so use that to disable highlighting after search

 ## special commands in insert mode

 - ctrl-d          Delete one shiftwidth of indent